CyberKnife CEnter Of Miami

 Mike Sluder was 50 years old when, during a routine medical exam, a chest x-ray discovered a tumor in his right lung that turned out to be cancer.

 “I was freaking out.
 My heart skipped a beat every time I thought about it.

 Mike’s doctor recommended chemotherapy and surgery to remove the tumor, but as luck would have it, his wife, Sharin saw a TV commercial about CyberKnife, a non-invasive alternative to surgery for cancer and kept it in the back of their minds while researching Mike’s options.

 Mike says, “When we heard that TV ad the second time around, we immediately called the CyberKnife Center of Miami.
 They saw me right away, said we can help you and set up my treatment plan.
-In the meantime, we went to their website and read everything, including research which showed CyberKnife was very successful at treating lung cancer.
+In the meantime, we went to their website and read everything, including research that showed CyberKnife was very successful at treating lung cancer.
 I’m just glad CyberKnife was around back then.”

-“I had three, one hour treatments in three weeks.
+“I had three, one-hour treatments in three weeks.
 It was even easier than I imagined.
 I laid on the CyberKnife table, listened to music, relaxed and nearly fell asleep while the CyberKnife moved all around me.”

 “That machine is amazing.
 Every time I took a breath it moved with my breath.
 That was pretty cool.
 At one point, I opened my eyes during treatment and the machine was very close to me, I jumped and the machine jumped back.
-It’s almost like its alive, following your every move.”
+It’s almost like it’s alive, following your every move.”
 (Mike laughs)

 Lung cancer is a frequently treated disease at the CyberKnife Center of Miami.